The Vermont Statutes Online

 (A) In addition to the requirement of subdivision (7) of this subsection, a vacancy shall be deemed to exist in any local office where an officer dies, resigns, is removed or recalled from office, is convicted of a felony or misdemeanor involving a breach of public trust, or is judicially declared to be mentally incompetent, or is no longer a resident.

-(B) The declaration of a condition for forfeiture of office shall be made by the unanimous vote of the Board of Selectmen, or in the case of a selectmen, by the other members of the Board of Selectmen, and shall be according to procedures established in 3 V.S.A. chapter 25, as they pertain to contested cases, and may be appealed to the Superior Court as contested cases are appealed.
+(B) The declaration of a condition for forfeiture of office shall be made by the unanimous vote of the Selectboard, or in the case of a Selectboard member, by the other members of the Selectboard, and shall be according to procedures established in 3 V.S.A. chapter 25, as they pertain to contested cases, and may be appealed to the Superior Court as contested cases are appealed.

-(A) Number and term: Unless altered by the procedures provided herein, the policy making body for the Town shall be a five member Board of Selectmen, elected at large, on a nonpartisan basis, to rotating, three year terms.
+(A) Number and term.
+Unless altered by the procedures provided herein, the policy making body for the Town shall be a five member Selectboard, elected at large, on a nonpartisan basis, to rotating, three-year terms.

-(B) Powers and duties: The Board of Selectmen shall discharge all duties conferred, imposed or implied, by statute or prescribed by this charter for boards of selectmen, except as herein limited, or specifically transferred to the Town Manager.
-Further, unless stated in this charter, the powers and duties of any elected or appointed office not created by this charter shall be conferred on the Board of Selectmen.
-All committees of the Board, and all citizen boards and commissions shall be advisory in nature, unless a specific legal or policy making function is otherwise provided by State law or ordinance as limited by this charter.
-In this charter, the failure to mention a particular power shall not serve to exclude it or be restrictive of the scope of powers which the Board of Selectmen would otherwise have.
+(B) Powers and duties.
+The Selectboard shall discharge all duties conferred, imposed, or implied by statute or prescribed by this charter for selectboards, except as herein limited, or specifically transferred to the Town Manager.
+Further, unless stated in this charter, the powers and duties of any elected or appointed office not created by this charter shall be conferred on the Selectboard.
+All committees of the Board, and all citizen boards and commissions, shall be advisory in nature unless a specific legal or policy making function is otherwise provided by State law or ordinance as limited by this charter.
+In this charter, the failure to mention a particular power shall not serve to exclude it or be restrictive of the scope of powers that the Selectboard would otherwise have.

-(C) Organization of the Board of Selectmen, Chairman, Vice Chairman:
+(C) Organization of the Selectboard, Chair, Vice Chair.

-(i) The Board of Selectmen shall have a Chairman who shall be elected annually by a majority vote of the five members.
+(i) The Selectboard shall have a Chair who shall be elected annually by a majority vote of the five members.

-(ii) The Board shall, in a similar manner, choose a Vice Chairman to serve in the absence or disability of the Chairman.
+(ii) The Board shall, in a similar manner, choose a Vice Chair to serve in the absence or disability of the Chair.

-(i) The Chairman shall be the official head of the Town for all ceremonial purposes.
+(i) The Chair shall be the official head of the Town for all ceremonial purposes.

-(ii) The Chairman shall preside at all meetings of the Board of Selectmen and may participate in all proceedings as a regular member.
+(ii) The Chair shall preside at all meetings of the Selectboard and may participate in all proceedings as a regular member.

 (iii) All duties of an administrative nature, except as otherwise provided by this charter, shall be exercised by the Town Manager as provided herein.

-(I) Within seven days after the annual Town meeting, the Board of Selectmen, duly certified, shall meet for the purpose of taking the oath of office, organizing, electing a Chairman and Vice Chairman, and the adoption of rules for the transaction of business.
+(I) Within seven days after the annual Town meeting, the Selectboard, duly certified, shall meet for the purpose of taking the oath of office, organizing, electing a Chair and Vice Chair, and the adoption of rules for the transaction of business.

-(II) The Town Clerk shall preside at the organizational meeting of the Board of Selectmen prior to the election of the Board Chairman.
+(II) The Town Clerk shall preside at the organizational meeting of the Selectboard prior to the election of the Board Chair.

 (III) The Board may transact any other business required at that meeting.